 - valves of 100 mm NB and larger for higher ratings.

-- Pneumatic and Hydraulic: Situations where the possibility of flammable vapor is likely, pneumatic or hydraulic operator is used.
-They are of following forms:
+In situations where the possibility of flammable vapor is likely, a pneumatic or hydraulic operator is used.
+They are of the following forms:

 - Air motor, which actuates the stem through gearing.
-These motors are commonly piston and cylinder radial type.
+These motors are commonly piston and cylinder radial types.

 - A double-acting vane with limited rotary movement in a sector casing, actuating the stem directly.